-Prediabetes is a precursor to a full-on diabetic diagnosis.
+Prediabetes is a precursor to a full diagnosis of diabetes.
 About 86 million Americans suffer from prediabetes.
 It means that your blood glucose levels are a little above average, but not in the range to consider you to have diabetes.
 When you have prediabetes, your body isn’t producing enough of a specific hormone.
 You may be more at risk of having heart disease with a prediabetes diagnosis, so it is essential to be proactive in maintaining a healthy diet.

 If your doctor suspects that you may be prediabetic, you will be required to go through some testing.
 One of these tests is a fasting plasma glucose test.
 This test requires you to fast overnight.
 The analysis is done the following morning to check your blood glucose levels.
 The oral glucose tolerance test is another one.
 This examination also requires fasting overnight.
 You will have your glucose tested the following morning and again two hours later after consuming a glucose drink.